jclehner/bcm2-utils/doc/programstore.md

 See the corresponding [source file](https://github.com/Broadcom/aeolus/blob/master/ProgramStore/ProgramStore.h).

+Note that some non-split images have the `len1` field set to the same value as `len`.
+Others have it set to `0`.

 The low byte of the `ctrl` field encodes the compression algorithm:

 | n      | Compression